Ohio ex-speaker ill, corruption trial pauses after big week

 Cespedes testified that it was for a spying effort on behalf of FirstEnergy Solutions, a then-subsidiary of FirstEnergy.
 He said he tried to keep the firm's executive chair, John Kiani, in the dark because he believed Kiani would apply pressure to go through with the bribe.
 After Kiani learned of the plan, that came to pass, Cespedes said.

 “(W)hat happened to the black ops,” Kiani asked in an Aug.
 31, 2019, text, a reference Cespedes testified was to the plan to get inside information.
 On Sept.
-2, 2019, Cespedes texted Borges that Kiani “reiterated to do whatever it takes to get this information.”
+2, 2019, Cespedes said he told Borges that Kiani “reiterated to do whatever it takes to get this information.”

 Cespedes testified that Kiani had plans to operate the two Ohio nuclear plants for a short period, get a government bailout, then sell them in a deal that could have netted him $100 million.
 On cross-examination, Borges’ attorneys got Cespedes to concede that he, too, could have gotten rich off the planned sale.

-Note: This story was first published on February 17, 2023.
-It was updated on February 19, 2023 to correct how witness Juan Cespedes reiterated an executive’s desire “to do whatever it takes to get this information” on a referendum effort to defendant Matt Borges.
-Cespedes testified that he told Borges verbally; it was not contained in a text message.